Ramesh Babu

 Ghattamaneni Ramesh Babu (13 October 1965 – 8 January 2022) was an Indian actor and film producer, who was known for his work in Telugu cinema.
 Babu made his on screen debut with the film Alluri Seetharama Raju in 1974.
 He acted in over 15 films before retiring from acting in 1997.
-In 2004, he became a producer and established Krishna Productions Private Ltd, a film production company named after his father.
-He produced films like Arjun and Athidhi, both of which had his brother Mahesh Babu in leading role.
-One of his last roles was as a presenter for the 2011 film Dookudu.
+In 2004, he became a producer and established Krishna Productions Private Ltd, a film production company named after his father, actor Krishna.
+He produced films like Arjun and Athidhi, both of which feature his younger brother Mahesh Babu in the leading role.
+One of his last roles was as a presenter for the 2011 film, Dookudu.

 Early life

 Ramesh Babu was born on 13 October 1965 in Chennai, Tamil Nadu to prominent Telugu film actor Krishna and his first wife Indira Devi.
 He was their first-born child.
 He has three younger sisters, actress-producer Manjula Ghattamaneni, Padmavathi and Priyadarsini and one younger brother, Mahesh Babu an actor in Telugu Cinema.